muratk5n/thirdwave/en/README.md

 BKM is major strat point; Ukraine sacrificed much to hold on to it..
-One could even argue the counteroffensive last year was done partly to shift the focus elsewhere when the battles there was not going well.
+One could even argue the counteroffensive last year was done partly to shift the focus elsewhere when the battle there was not going well.

 But things are now back to where they were; RU shored up the South, and now moving ahead with plans taking the rest of Donetsk.